About This Chapter

 Professionalism for Health & Physical Education Teachers - Chapter Summary

-Let our experienced instructors help you revisit the goals of a coordinated school health program.
-They'll also go over methods for assessing the reliability of health information sources and provide you with a brief survey of the philosophical and social issues facing physical education teachers.
-You can also take a look at some of the legal issues teachers must consider when implementing their physical education curriculum, and identify steps teachers can take to promote healthy behaviors outside of the classroom.
-This chapter covers the following topics:
+Let our experienced instructors help you explore professionalism for health and phys ed teachers.
+They will go over methods for assessing the reliability of health information sources and provide you with a brief survey of the philosophical and social issues facing physical education teachers.
+You can also take a look at some of the legal issues teachers must consider when implementing their physical education curriculum and identify steps teachers can take to promote healthy behaviors outside of the classroom.
+This chapter will ensure you will be able to do the following:

 Resources in this chapter allow you to review physical education material when and how you want.
 Watch the animated videos or read the transcripts; both formats make it easy to begin or end a lesson at your convenience and pick right back up where you left off.
 Plus, the online format means you can take these study materials with you on your mobile device.